cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     Refer to MOSEK documentation for a list of supported file formats.
 File format is chosen based on the extension.

+``'bfs'``
+    For a linear problem, if ``bfs=True``, then the basic solution will be retrieved instead of the interior-point solution.
+This assumes no specific MOSEK parameters were used which prevent computing the basic solution.

 `CVXOPT`_ options:

 ``'max_iters'``